pete-machine/torchbricks/README.md

 Each module is placed in a dictionary with a unique name and wrapped inside a brick with input and output names.
 Specifying how outputs of one module is passed to the inputs of the next module.

+Finally, the dictionary of bricks is passed to a `BrickCollection`.

 Below we visualize how the brick collection connects the different bricks together.